elclanrs/jquery.columns/README.md

 Create block containers at body level so they cover 100% width and add a class `row-X` where X is "columns per row".
 Then put as many `div.col` inside as you want.
 You can push columns using the class `push-X`.

-If you add columns dynamically make sure to call `$.columns.refresh()` after they've been added to the DOM.
+When you add columns dynamically make sure to call `$.columns.refresh()` after they've been added to the DOM.

 ```html
 <header class="row-1">